johnalison/obsidian-notes/Journal/27 February 2025 Thursday.md

 - 10' at Tmax = 1122

 # Faculty Meeting
-- Idea use LLMs to score the applications
 - Each read 130 applications
+- JA: Idea use LLMs to score the applications
 - [>>] Visiting weekend March 14-15th
 - [x] Ping Gillian re:HGC Lab
 	- [[Ad for Lab tech]]
-- Signed Marlo up for Thursdays
+- Signed Marlo up for Basketball on Thursdays
+- Are we being too passive ?

 # Chat [[Tony Boyle]]